DYDY2MONOI/dydy2monoi/README.md

 ### :computer: About Me :

-Im a dev Junior from France (Paris) and a student from Epitech Paris. :fr:
+Im a dev Junior from France (Paris) and student from Epitech Paris. :fr:

 - :telescope: Im studying code more than 1 year
 - :office: Im looking for internship :eyes: